AdobeDocs/experience-manager-learn.it-IT/help/cloud-service/security/blocking-dos-attack-using-traffic-filter-rules.md

           count: all # count all requests
           groupBy:
             - reqProperty: clientIp
         action:
           type: log
-          experimental_alert: true
+          alert: true
     #  Prevent attack at origin by blocking client for 5 minutes if they make more than 100 requests per second on average
       - name: prevent-dos-attacks-origin
         when:
           reqProperty: tier